open-source-labs/Swell/README.md

 Swell is a one-stop shop for sending and monitoring your API requests

 * Send and monitor streams over HTTP2 (including SSEs) and WebSockets
-* Create GraphQL queries, mutations, and subscriptions
+* Create GraphQL queries, introspections, mutations, and subscriptions
 * Provides full streaming testing support for gRPC
 * Support for up to six concurrent connections
 * View request/response timing information in an interactive chart